Greedy Actor-Critic: A New Conditional Cross-Entropy Method for Policy Improvement: Convergence Analysis of the Actor

 \section{Convergence Analysis of the Actor}

-In this section, we prove that the stochastic Conditional Cross-Entropy Method update for the Actor tracks an underlying deterministic ODE for the expected Cross-Entropy update over states.
-We follow a two-timescale stochastic approximation approach, where the action-values (Expert) change more slowly than the policy (Actor), allowing the Actor to track the maximal actions.
-The Actor itself has two timescales, to account for its own parameters changing at different timescales.
-Actions for the maximum likelihood step are selected according to older---slower---parameters, so that it is as if the primary---faster---parameters are updated using samples from a fixed distribution.

-We first provide an informal proof statement and proof sketch, to provide intuition for the result.
-We then provide the formal proof in the following subsections.
+We provided an informal proof statement and proof sketch in Section \ref{sec_ccem_theory}, to provide intuition for the result.
+Here, we provide the formal proof in the following subsections.
 We first provide some definitions, particularly for the quantile function which is central to the analysis.
 We then lay out the assumptions, and discuss some policy parameterizations to satisfy those assumptions.
 We finally state the theorem, with proof, and provide one lemma needed to prove the theorem in the final subsection.